-Temporomandibular Joint Dysfunction, commonly referred to as TMJ or TMD, affects approximately 10 million people in the U.S. every year.
-In this course, take an in-depth look at the potential causes and conventional treatments of TMJ, while exploring how massage therapy can benefit those with this condition.
+Temporomandibular Joint Dysfunction, commonly referred to as TMD, affects approximately 10 million people in the U.S. every year.
+In this new course, take an in-depth look at the potential causes and conventional treatments of TMD, while exploring how massage therapy can benefit those with this condition.

 As a reminder, before practicing any new modalities or techniques, check with your state’s massage therapy regulatory authority to ensure they are within the state’s defined scope of practice for massage therapy.